 It is recommended that the pump be positioned upside-down during disassembly.
-To hold the pump in the inverted position, screw a pipe in the discharge flange (22) and clamp it in a large vise, or remove the discharge flange, and secure the flange studs to a bench or work stand.
-Be careful not to damage the terminal housing or cable while in this position.
+To hold the pump in the inverted position, screw a pipe into the discharge flange (9) and clamp it in a large vise, or remove the discharge flange and secure the flange studs to a bench or work stand.
+Be careful not to damage the terminal housing (18, Figure E-2) while in this position.
 Use adequate equipment and personnel to safely handle the pump until it is secured.
 If inverting the pump is not practical, lay the pump on its side and secure it to prevent rolling.